xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 5. **Click "Push origin"** to push to GitHub

 6. **Verify on Vercel**: After pushing, Vercel will automatically deploy the changes.
-The build should now succeed.

 ## Testing Checklist
-- [ ] Verify Vercel build succeeds
 - [ ] Open a job and generate an invoice
-- [ ] Verify all editable fields work correctly
+- [ ] Verify shipping fee appears only once (no duplication)
-- [ ] Test that payment method fields can be edited
-- [ ] Verify "Prepared By" defaults to logged-in user
+- [ ] Verify logo shows "METAL WORKS" on one line
-- [ ] Test printing the invoice
+- [ ] Test printing the invoice (should look clean and professional)
+- [ ] Verify all fields are editable and print correctly

 ---

-**Note**: This fix resolves the build error that was preventing deployment.
-The invoice functionality remains the same - all fields are still editable, they just start with empty/default values which users can fill in.
+**Note**: The invoice should now look much cleaner with no duplicate labels and improved styling.
+The logo text is now on a single line as requested.